tldr-pages/tldr/pages/linux/apt.md

 > Package management utility for Debian based distributions.

-- Synchronize list of packages and versions available.
-This should be run first, before running subsequent apt commands:
+- Update list of packages and versions available.
+This should be run before running further apt commands:

 `apt update`